r-pad/zephyr/README.md

 # Reference

-* We used the [PPF](http://campar.in.tum.de/pub/drost2010CVPR/drost2010CVPR.pdf) implementation provided in [MVTec HALCON](https://www.mvtec.com/products/halcon) software.
+* We used the [PPF](http://campar.in.tum.de/pub/drost2010CVPR/drost2010CVPR.pdf) implementation provided in [MVTec HALCON](https://www.mvtec.com/products/halcon) software for pose hypothese generation.
 It is a commercial software but provides [free license for student](https://www.mvtec.com/company/mvtec-on-campus/licenses/student).